Autonomous Cave Surveying with an Aerial Robot: Acknowledgments

 \begin{IEEEbiography}[{ }]{Wennie Tabib} received the B.S. degree in computer science in 2012, the M.S. degree in robotics in 2014, and the Ph.D. degree in computer science in 2019 from Carnegie Mellon University, Pittsburgh, PA, USA.

-She is a Postdoctoral Fellow in the Robotics Institute at Carnegie Mellon University.
+She is currently a Systems Scientist with the Robotics Institute at Carnegie Mellon University.
 She researches perception, planning, and learning algorithms to enable safe autonomy in significantly three-dimensional, complex environments.
 Her current research develops methods to enable aerial systems to explore subterranean environments.
 Wennie is also a member of the National Speleological Society (NSS 69985), Mid-Atlantic Karst Conservancy, Pittsburgh Grotto and Loyalhanna Grotto. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Kshitij Goel} received the B.Tech. degree in aerospace engineering in 2017 from the Indian Institute of Technology (IIT) Kharagpur, Kharagpur, WB, India.

-Kshitij is a M.S. student in Robotics at Carnegie Mellon University, researching fast motion planning for multirotors operating in unknown environments.
+He is currently a Ph.D. student in Robotics at Carnegie Mellon University, researching fast motion planning for multirotors operating in unknown environments.
 His current work focuses on robustly deploying teams of multirotors to rapidly explore challenging real world scenarios in real time. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{John Yao} received the B.A.Sc. degree in aerospace engineering from the University of Toronto, Toronto, Canada, in 2013 and the M.S. degree in robotics from Carnegie Mellon University (CMU), Pittsburgh, PA, USA in 2016.

 John is a Ph.D.
 Candidate in the Robotics Institute at CMU.
 His research interests include visual-inertial state estimation and resource-constrained sensor fusion for autonomous robots. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Curtis Boirum} received the B.S. degree in physical science from Eureka College, Eureka, IL, USA, in 2008.
 He received the B.S. and M.S. degrees in mechanical engineering from Bradley Unversity, Peoria, IL, USA, in 2009 and 2011, respectively.
 He received the M.S. degree in robotics from Carnegie Mellon University, Pittsburgh, PA, USA, in 2015.